gnribeiro/wp_gnr/README.md

 ### Views System

-A view is simply html file  that could include in any place of our code.
+A view is simply html file  that could be include in any place of our code.
 This files are in the views folder

 Create a view and set is variables